 You’ll learn theory from top Princeton faculty and academic researchers, while also gaining practical skills from leaders in the financial services industry.

 For our Fall 2024 cohort, we are offering three distinct program tracks based on career interests and goals:

 We encourage interested students to watch our informational video with BCF Director and Professor Markus Brunnermeier, Professor Caio Ibsen Rodrigues de Almeida, and Manager of Career Development and External Relations Lindsay Bracken.

 The Master in Finance program is four semesters.
-A small number of students with strong prior knowledge of the field, mathematical aptitude, and work experience are given the opportunity to take a compressed two semester program.
-We will only make a determination about your ability to complete the program in one year after you have been admitted to the program.
+A small number of students with strong prior knowledge of the field, mathematical aptitude, and work experience are given the opportunity to take a compressed two-semester program.
+We will make a determination about your ability to complete the program in one year upon your admittance to the program.
 For more information on the compressed program, please contact Melanie Heaney-Scott at email@example.com.

 All applicants should receive a response to their application by March 15.
 Due to the large number of candidates that apply each year, it is not possible for us to inform applicants if their applications are incomplete, or give other information during the review process.

 Admitted students will need to respond by April 15.
 On-campus housing will be guaranteed only to students whose completed housing application has been received by the university by the reply deadline of April 15.

 Three letters of recommendation are required as part of your application.
 For applicants with at least two years of full-time work experience, two of the letters may be written by employers, and at least one must be an academic reference.
 For applicants without full-time work experience, two academic references are required.
 We encourage you to register your recommenders as early as possible to meet the strict application deadline.